Laci1953/Cowgol_on_CP_M/GAMES/Bowling/readme.txt

 The Bowling game is a good example of using code stored in HiTech libraries.

-It must be compiled using the following command line:
+It must be compiled, on 128KB/512KB RAM computers, using the following command line:

 >cowgol -o -lcowgol bowling.cow